ignite/cli/docs/guide/token_factory.md

 }
 ```

-For changing an owner of the denom, modify the `x/tokenfactory/keeper/msg_server_update_owner.go` to update the approapriate fields of the denom.
+In the `x/tokenfactory/keeper/msg_server_update_owner.go` file, make updates to allow changing an owner of the denom.

+- Update the appropriate fields of the denom
-For this a check for the existence of the denom and the right owner needs to be added.
+- Add a check for the existence of the denom
+- Add a check for and the right owner
-Then you can save the updated demon in the keeper.
+- Then you can save the updated demon in the keeper

 ```go
 package keeper